 Little Grand Canyon Camping

-The nearest full service campground would be Devil's Backbone Park in Grand Tower Illinois.
+The nearest full service campground would be Devil’s Backbone Park in Grand Tower, Illinois

-Be aware that the canyon is prone to flooding during heavy rain, so be sure to check the forecast before loading up the car.
+- The canyon is prone to flooding during heavy rain, so be sure to check the forecast before loading up the car.

 - Unfavorable plants, such as poison ivy, are found in the area.
 Long pants and closed-toed shoes are recommended for hikers.